-The estimated cost of establishing the positive pressure building ventilation system at Berri and Red Cliffs is \$212,000?.
-This cost had been estimated on the basis of a quotation to supply and fit the air handling equipment and roof ventilators obtained from a qualified supplier in early 2012.
+The estimated cost of establishing the positive pressure building ventilation system at Berri and Red Cliffs is \$233,200.
+This cost had been estimated on the basis of a quotation to supply and fit the air handling equipment and roof ventilators obtained from a qualified supplier in early 2012 and is inclusive of 10% on-cost.